ashraf-minhaj/LulaBot/README.md

-# RolBot
-Arduino rolling robot
+# RolBot Arduino rolling robot

+Simple easy and yet fun to play with robot that can be controlled using android smart phone.

+Tutorial link < coming soon>

+Follow one full circuit that suits you.
+This is under MIT license.
+Copyright Protected by Ashraf Minhaj.